-Look closely at the pattern on the wheel.
-Start spinning it.
-Slowly increase the spinning speed.
-What are you seeing?
-Experiment by rotating the disc with various angular velocities in both directions.
-At a certain slow speed you will be under the impression that the object is three-dimensional.
-If you don’t see the third dimension straightaway, gaze at the spinning disc for a while.
+Look closely at the pattern on the wheel and start spinning it gradually increasing the speed.
+What can you see?
+Experiment by rotating the disk with various angular velocities in both directions.
+At a certain slow speed, you will have the impression that the object is three-dimensional.
+If you don’t see the third dimension straightaway, look at the spinning disk for a while.

-The sequence of lines and their thickness make you think the object is 3D.
+The sequence of lines and their thickness give an illusion of 3D.
 Thicker lines are interpreted as closer and thinner as more distant.

-When you look at anything, either of your eyes gets a slightly different image, which enables your brain to assess the distance.
+When you look at an object, both your eyes see a slightly different image which allows your brain to assess the distance.
 This mechanism is the basis of depth perception.
 This perception, however, is also possible with a single eye because of a number of phenomena that the brain uses to interpret images.
 Relative object sizes or shadows may play a part.

 The French artist Marcel Duchamp (1887-1968) used stereoscopy (an illusion of depth) in 1935 in spinning cardboard wheels called Rotoreliefs.
 Another of his works are presented in our exhibition as The Wandering wheel.